terrylinooo/wp-shieldon/README.txt

 == Description ==

-WP Shieldon is a WordPress security plugin based on [Shieldon](https://github.com/terrylinooo/shieldon) library, a PHP library that provides anti-scraping and online session control for your WordPress sites.
+WP Shieldon is a WordPress security plugin based on [Shieldon](https://github.com/terrylinooo/shieldon) library, a Web Application Firewall (WAF) for PHP.

 When the users or robots are trying to view many your web pages at a short period of time, they will temporarily get banned.
 To get unbanned by solving Catpcha.